nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 #### Saving data

-The following sequence diagram shows how the data file is saved.
+The following diagram shows the sequence diagram illustrating how the data file is saved.
 Typically, this is done after each `Command` is run.

 ![StorageSaveSequenceDiagram](img/StorageSaveSequenceDiagram.png)